DoubleDeez/MDViewModel/README.md

 The MDViewModel plugin is an Unreal-ified implementation of the [Model-View-ViewModel pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel), supporting UMG Widgets and Actor Blueprints as Views with the goal of automating the most common binding patterns.

-- Bind UMG Widgets and Actor Blueprints to View Models
+- Bind UMG Widget, Actor and Object Blueprints to View Models
 - Caches View Model objects for the life time of their model data source
 - Automatically fetch/create View Models and bind them to Views based on tuning set in each View
 - Generates Blueprint events automatically for binding view model data to Blueprint logic, facilitating event-based updates to your Views